Anti-Alias/todochad/tdc/README.md

 Use it to create tasks with task dependencies, forming a "graph".
 Selecting a task will put it, and its sub tasks, on a todo list.

-Database file is stored in `~/.local/share/tdc/graph.ron`
+By default, database file is stored in `~/.local/share/tdc/graph.ron` This can be configured by modifying the `~/.config/tdc/config.ron` file.

 ## Usage